specs-sh/microspec/README.md

-# microspec.sh
+# 🧫 microspec

-🧫 BASH Test Framework so small you can copy/paste it into your test files
+> BASH Testing Framework _so tiny you can copy/paste it into your test files!_

+---